Latvian Piragi

 Most cuisines have dishes which encase meat and/or vegetables in a dough made of wheat or rice.
 Many Latin American countries have “empanadas” and the English-speaking Caribbean has curry spiced “roti”.
 The British have their “pasties”, the French have their “crepes” and the Chinese have their “dumplings”.
 I am probably missing a lot more.

 In Northern Europe, “Piragi” are the most common dish of this type.
 The recipes vary widely from country to country and there is no agreement on the spelling.
 You see “pierogi”, “perogi” and “piroshki” and the one we will use, “piragi”.
 These little meat or vegetable pies are most common in Poland and the Baltic countries of Latvia, Estonia and Lithuania.
-My wife’s family is from Latvian and I have been served these little treats during the holidays for many years.
+My wife’s family is from Latvia and I have been served these little treats during the holidays for many years.
 Only recently did I start to make them myself.

-Yield: About 75 piragi
+About 96 piragi

 Ingredients for the dough: